Is the Radio Source Dipole from NVSS Consistent with the CMB and $\Lambda$CDM?: Discussion

 One potential concern arises from the differences in our source selection and masking criteria compared to previous NVSS measurements.
 In establishing our clustering and shot-noise models, our analysis focuses solely on smaller-scale NVSS clustering measurements.
 This reduces the susceptibility to several large-scale systematic effects associated with the dipole measurements themselves.
 Furthermore, we have conducted tests to ensure the stability of our clustering and shot-noise models under variations in masking radius, flux threshold, and the inclusion of additional regions with high source density.
 Therefore, our specific choice of source selection and masking scheme is unlikely to introduce significant systematic errors into our modeling.

 Another potential systematic in our modeling is related to the treatment of the clustering dipole at $z<0.01$.
 We assume that NVSS sources below this redshift have been completely removed, which may lead to an underestimate of the clustering dipole.
 Previous studies employ different strategies to remove nearby sources and extended regions with high source density to partly mitigate the systematics from the nearby sources.
 However, quantifying the impact of remaining nearby sources in the data is challenging.
 If all nearby sources, at $10^{-3} < z < 0.01$, remain and follow the redshift distribution calibrated by our cross-matching, we estimate that they will contribute an additional $~20\%$ to the clustering dipole signal (Sec.~\ref{S:clus_dipole}).
-Therefore, it is possible that the clustering dipole in previous measurements is higher than our model by $\lesssim20\%$, which would boost our prediction of the total dipole amplitude, making it still more consistent with previous measurements.
+Therefore, it is possible that the clustering dipole in previous measurements is higher than our model by $\lesssim20\%$.
+We emphasize that our minimum model sets a lower bound on the clustering dipole from $z<0.01$ sources by assuming that any source from $z<10^{-3}$ has been completely removed (as is assumed in our fiducial scenario too), by adopting a clustering bias of unity at $10^{-3} < z < 0.01$, and by supposing that all NVSS sources in this range have successfully cross-matched counterparts in 2MRS.
+Even with these conservative assumptions, our calculations show that this minimal clustering contribution, along with shot-noise, alleviates the previously claimed NVSS dipole measurement discrepancies.
+Therefore, taking into account the incompleteness of our low-redshift cross-matching procedure, and the clustering bias of such sources, makes our prediction of the total dipole amplitude still more consistent with previous measurements (as is the case in our fiducial model).

-\subsubsection{Partial Sky Correction}
+\subsection{Partial Sky Correction}

 A caveat of our analysis regards the treatment of partial sky coverage.
 The incomplete sky coverage of NVSS, and the additional masking employed, lead to mode-mixing effects.
 Further, the shape of the model PDF will deviate from the idealized full-sky limit assumed in our derivations: for example, our model PDF assumes perfect isotropy while this will be violated in a realistic survey.
 Instead, here we adopted the simple approximation that the form of the PDF follows the full-sky case, but with enhanced shot-noise plus clustering variance scaling as $1/f_{\rm sky}$, akin to the CMB angular power spectrum uncertainties \citep{1995PhRvD..52.4307K}.
 This accounts for leakage (into the dipole) from higher-$\ell$ shot-noise and clustering power under the approximation that these contributions follow a flat white-noise power spectrum (see also \citealt{2021JCAP...11..009N}).
 Using our value of $f_{\rm sky} = 0.63$ (the precise sky fraction varies slightly from study to study), the rms fluctuations, $\sigma_r$ (Eq.~\ref{E:sigma_r}), increase by approximately $\sim 25\%$.